michalguspiel/Farm-Data-Exercise/README.md

 ## Some instructions

+App has to be run in android studio!

 In order to get an app running place the google-services.json file that I provided in email attachment into  Android app module root directory.
 Credentials for administrator account are provided in file with instructions.
 Without it project won't compile.